A City on Edge: Rising Theft and Domestic Violence Cast Shadow Over Ottawa in 2025

 Image by tiday on pIXABAY

 When we think “literacy”, we think reading and writing.
-It does mean that.
-But being workably literate includes having number and critical thinking skills too.
+It does mean that, but being workably literate includes having number and critical thinking skills too.
 That’s because people need all these basic skills to live well.
-Without them, they will struggle with important life things like managing money, making decisions, and getting jobs.
+Without them, they will struggle with important life things like managing money, making decisions and getting jobs.

 There are different levels of literacy too.
 It’s not just literate or illiterate.
 Literacy has 5 levels, with 1 being lowest and 5 the highest.
-At level 1, a person can read basic sentences, add and subtract small numbers, and follow simple directions.
+At level 1, a person can read basic sentences, add and subtract small numbers and follow simple directions.
 Level 3 is enough literacy to pass high school.
-At level 3, a person can read and understand normal books, solve number problems, and find useful answers in textbooks.
+At level 3, a person can read and understand normal books, solve number problems and find useful answers in textbooks.
 Level 3 is considered workably literate.

-Why are Canadian’s illiterate?
+Why Are Canadian’s Illiterate?

 Shouldn’t we be improving?
 It’s never been easier to learn.
 We’re reading and writing all day, every day.
 Well, that might be the problem.
 Having so much access is kind of bad for us.
 Let’s explore why.